kenchangh/storey.js/README.md

 **storey.has(key, callback)**

 Purely a syntactic sugar for checking presence of `key`.
-Equivalent to `storage.get`.
+Equivalent to `storey.get`.

 **storey.has()**